Techbusters/Arduino-Sign-Language-Recogniser/README.md

 # Arduino Sign Language Recogniser

-An apparatus for translating American Sign Language (ASL) using Machine Learning and Arduino Uno
+An apparatus for translating American Sign Language (ASL) using Machine Learning and Arduino Uno.

 PURPOSE :